-Hot Water Heater Life Expectancy
+Hot Water Heater

 A tankless hot water heater heats the water by circulating it through coils inside a boiler.
 As the water circulates through the coils, it is heated.

-Tankless hot water heaters often suffer from performance problems, especially as they age.
+Tankless hot water heaters may suffer from performance problems, especially as they age.
 Many systems start out at an initial temperature hot enough to scald.
 After running for a short time, this hot temperature may fall to a relatively low temperature.
 To help overcome this problem, many people install hot water booster tanks in conjunction with a tankless hot water heater.

 A variation of the tankless hot water heater is the instant hot water heater, sometimes called the demand hot water heater.
 In an instant hot water heater, water passes over a heat exchanger.
 The heat exchanger is kept warm, usually by a gas flame or electric coil.
-See the hot water heater comparison below for more information on tankless hot water heaters.

 Hot Water Booster Tanks